 Beyond the technical active wear and my cold weather clothes, I usually just pick up pretty cheap clothes that I don’t mind ruining with beer, sweat and hot sauce.
 By all means, pack your designer clothes but be prepared to say goodbye to them if you’re taking them away to any developing countries or for an extended period of time.

 Opt for technical active wear and spend a bit more if you can.
 In return, you’ll get anti-wicking, long lasting, quick drying products, all of which you’ll want while you’re travelling.

-- Running shorts – great for hiking and daywear, I pack a pair that can also be used for swimming in case the hike takes me to a waterfall.I love my Nike running shorts.
-Buy it here.
+- Running shorts – great for hiking and daywear, I pack a pair that can also be used for swimming in case the hike takes me to a waterfall.I love my Nike Dri-Fit running shorts.

 - Running shoes – essential if you’re going to do any decent hiking or outdoor activities.
 And, if you don’t care about clashing vivid neons with your everyday clothes, you might be able to also use your running shoes as your everyday shoes.
-I pack New Balance running shoes for their fit and light weight.
-Buy it here.
+I pack Brooks running shoes for their fit and light weight.

 Cold Weather Trips